Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 </table>

 This dataset has been explored more in depth in a [previous post][1] where the `im2rec` preprocessing tool is explained.
-To download and preprocess the dataset with `im2rec` the following script needs to be run.
+To download and preprocess the dataset with `im2rec` the following script should be run.
 ```bash
 #!/bin/bash